Education

 Written by Omolola Akinyemi

-The African continent is the second largest landmass on the Earth in terms of size and population.
-The black continent at a whooping 11.7 million square miles of surface area had over 1.4 billion people as at 2021.
+Africa is the second largest landmass on the Earth in terms of size and population.
+The black continent at a whooping 11.7 million square miles of surface area has nearly 1.5 billion people (as of April 2024).
 Africa is almost entirely surrounded by water.
-It is bordered by the Atlantic ocean to the west and the Indian ocean to the southeast.
-The Mediterranean to the north, and the Red sea to the northeast.
-The great continent has a vast array of human and natural resources.
+It is bordered by the Atlantic Ocean to the west, and the Indian Ocean to the southeast.
+The Mediterranean sea is located to its north, and the Red Sea to its northeast.
+The great continent has a vast array of human and natural resources (and is likely the richest continent in natural resources).

-However we must admit that the histories of most of Africa’s 54 autonomous nations are strongly influenced by colonialism, tribalism, corruption and poor governance.
+However, we must admit that almost all of Africa’s 54 autonomous nations have been strongly affected by colonialism, tribalism, corruption, and poor governance.

 Africa: Weather and Vegetation

 What’s more fascinating about the black continent is that its vast landscape is roughly distributed equally around the Earth’s equator.
-Which makes most of Africa strategically positioned to enjoy sunny, tropical weather.
-Except at the northernmost and southern tips where there are subarctic and mediterranean weathers.
-From the North to the South of Africa, the vegetation varies from desert lands at the extremities, to savannas and rainforests at the center.
-All these are interspersed by highlands, plateaus, and mountains here and there.
+Which makes most of Africa strategically positioned to enjoy sunny, tropical climate.
+Exceptions are found at the northernmost and southern tips, where there are subarctic and mediterranean weathers.
+From the North to the South of Africa, the vegetation varies from desert lands at the extremities, to savannas and rainforests around the equator.
+All these are interspersed with highlands, plateaus, and mountains here and there.

-Africa is blessed with long rivers, notable lakes and water bodies, though much of its landscape is quite dry.
-The coastline of Africa is fairly long at 26,000 square kilometers, such that there are lovely beaches and cliffs dotting its length.
+Africa is blessed with long rivers, notable lakes, and water bodies; though much of its landscape is quite dry.
+The coastline of Africa is fairly long at 26,000 square kilometers – with lovely beaches and cliffs dotting its length.
+Some of the most beautiful countries in Africa have these water bodies and beaches as part of their outstanding natural endowments.

 Most Beautiful Countries in Africa: A Brief Tour